Wie is de Mol? (Dutch TV series) season 25: Episode 2

 Eight candidates have 45 minutes to complete a "heist" to "steal" one item each from the Central Market, without being caught by guards to add money to the pot.
 Candidates are directed via by walkie-talkie by the remaining two candidates who coordinate the heist and are equipped with a map of the market and the values of different items to steal.

 The eight candidates attempt to steal an item which does not contain the Mole's fingerprints, and only three candidates can be in the market at once.
 To determine the correct items, two candidates must simultaneously press buttons at separate locations to activate a blacklight.
 The blacklight reveals items which contain the Mole's fingerprints.
 After stealing an item, candidates must take it out the market before the next candidate can enter.
 Candidates are eliminated from the challenge if they are caught by a guard.

 For each item stolen which does not contain the Mole's fingerprint, its value is added to the pot.
 However, if the item contains the Mole's fingerprint, its value is deducted from the pot instead.

-€150 was deducted from the pot.